 As with any popular software, BitDefender has some issues and some quirks.
 Often, problems can come from not understanding features correctly.
 On the other hand, serious issues need to be dealt with by the publisher.

 None of this stops BitDefender from being the most reliable, and complete, paid security suite available.
-If it’s not working out for you, however, then perhaps consider one of these nag-free internet security app alternatives.
+It’s effective at keeping your PC clean and can even help you rescue your files from an infected system.
+If BitDefender is not working out for you, however, then perhaps consider one of these nag-free internet security app alternatives .

 Image Credit: alphaspirit/Depositphotos